CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Proposed Framework: CMX

 \subsection{Cross-Modal Feature Rectification}

-As analyzed above, the information originating from different sensing modalities are usually complementary~\cite{chen2020sa_gate,hu2019acnet} but contain noisy measurements.
-The noisy information can be filtered and calibrated by using features coming from another modality.
-To this purpose, we propose a novel Cross-Modal Feature Rectification Module (\emph{CM-FRM}) to perform feature rectification between parallel streams at each stage during feature extraction.
-For tackling various noises and uncertainties in diverse modalities, CM-FRM processes the input features in two different dimensions, including channel-wise and spatial-wise feature rectification, which together offers a holistic calibration, enabling better multi-modal feature extraction and interaction.
+As analyzed above, the information originating from different sensing modalities are usually complementary~\cite{hu2019acnet,chen2020sa_gate} but contain noisy measurements.
+The noisy information can be filtered and calibrated by using features coming from another modality. {To this purpose, in Fig.~\ref{fig:framework}b, we propose a novel Cross-Modal Feature Rectification Module (\emph{CM-FRM}) to perform feature rectification between parallel streams at each stage in feature extraction.} To tackle noises and uncertainties in diverse modalities, CM-FRM processes features in two dimensions, including \emph{channel-wise} and \emph{spatial-wise} feature rectification, which together offer a holistic calibration, enabling better multi-modal feature extraction and interaction.